Rectangle-Technologies/jeevika-shah-jewellery-frontend/README.md

 - [ ] In address line2 is also optional.
 So the comma after line2 should come only if line2 exists.
 Make it optional in the interface as well.
 - [ ] Make the entire Product Card a link i.e. customer should be directed to the product page on clicking anywhere on the card, not just on the title.
 - [ ] Size should be a drop-down menu and it should only show the displayName property, not the weightOfMetal. weightOfMetal is for internal use
+- [ ] Shop Now button on cart page when cart is empty should navigate to the all products page.
+- [ ] On policy pages, center the title, add some bottom margin to the title and increase the line height of the content.